Deep KKL: Data-driven Output Prediction for Non-Linear Systems: APPENDIX

 Given a Hurwitz matrix $A$, as shown in \cite{andrieu2006existence}, the following function $T$

 is well defined for $x$ in $\mO$ and satisfies \eqref{ap:eqdiff}.
-It can be shown that $T$ is $C^1$.
+It can be shown that $T$ is $C^1$ if the eigenvalues of $A$ are smaller than a specific value depending on the Lipschitz constant of $f$.
 The proof of this results is detailed in \cite{andrieu2006existence} (see Theorem 2.4).
-To find a function $\hGM$ such that \eqref{eq:psih} is satisfied, we need to ensure that $T$ contains enough information to represents the observation $y$.
+To find a function $\psi$ such that \eqref{eq:psih} is satisfied, we need to ensure that $T$ contains enough information to represents the observation $y$.
 This requirement can be expressed as a pseudo-injectivity with regards to $h$ :

 It is shown in \cite[Proposition 2]{marconi2007output} that this condition is satisfied provided $m = 2(n+1)$ and $A$ is the real representation of a Hurwitz diagonal matrix.
-Finally, \cite[Proposition 3]{marconi2007output} states the existence of $\hGM$.
+Finally, \cite[Proposition 3]{marconi2007output} states the existence of $\psi$.

-In conclusion, if the dimension of $z\in \RR^m$ is greater or equal to $m=2n+2$, then there exists a continuous function $\hGM:\RR^m \mapsto \RR$ such that for any experiments $y$ in $\mYO$, there exists $z_0^y$ such that:
+In conclusion, if the dimension of $z\in \RR^m$ is greater or equal to $m=2n+2$, then there exists a continuous function $\psi:\RR^m \mapsto \RR$ such that for any experiments $y$ in $\mYO$, there exists $z_0^y$ such that: